github/docs/content/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect.md

 {% note %}

 **Note**: When the organization template is applied, it will not affect any workflows in existing repositories that already use OIDC.
-For existing repositories, as well as any new repositories that are created after the template has been applied, the repository owner will need to opt-in to receive this configuration, or alternatively could apply a different configuration specific to the repo.
+For existing repositories, as well as any new repositories that are created after the template has been applied, the repository owner will need to use the REST API to opt in to receive this configuration.
+Alternatively, the repository owner could use the REST API to apply a different configuration specific to the repository.
 For more information, see "[AUTOTITLE](/rest/actions/oidc#set-the-customization-template-for-an-oidc-subject-claim-for-a-repository)."

 {% endnote %}